FabrizzioB/FabrizzioB/README.md

 And I'm a Junior Software Engineer @ Decsis

-At the moment I'm working professionally with Python, Pandas and Web Frameworks.
+At the moment I'm working professionally with Python doing ETL and Web Development.

 You can check some of my projects on the side in this page.